codecentrum/plex/README.md

-#Bootpad
+#Plex

 ##Description
-The Simple MVC Framework for build website application easier including Twitter Bootstrap and jQuery
+The Simple PHP Framework for build simple website easier including Twitter Bootstrap and jQuery

 ##Documentation
-Please visit http://getbootpad.herokuapp.com for more Documentation
+Under Consctuction

 ##Legal
 Feel free to update or modified this project.
 I hope this project can help you built your own project.